Six moves that create more harmony over the holidays

 To me, this week is all about gathering with gratitude—not pretending the roots of this holiday are painful—but facing those truths, while being an active force for love and justice.
 With gratitude, in community.
 And, while many folks have a “no politics at the table rule”, inevitably something comes up, so I believe it’s important that we’re prepared.

-There’s no quick fix, and I’ll always be a work in progress, but these practices will increase our chances of staying at the table…
+There’s no quick fix, and I’ll always be a work in progress, but these practices are always good reminders for me (and will increase our chances of staying at the table in service of the greater good)…

 Six Moves For More Harmony At The Table: